EugenePapkou/nginx_cluster_vagrant/README.md

-# Setting up nginx web-cluster with load balancer using vagrant
+# Setting up nginx web-cluster with load balancer using Vagrant

+Each nginx node adds header "backend_srv" with a unique value (node1, node2) using directive add_header.

 Load balancer has the following conditions: